siilats/dbt-tap-facebook/README.md

 ... ...

 models:
-  tap_gitlab:
+  tap_facebook:

     ... ...

     vars:
-      schema:             'tap_gitlab'        # the schema where the raw gitlab tables are located
+      schema:             'tap_facebook'        # the schema where the raw facebook tables are located
 ```